 Frat guy was an American and had the entire biergarten singing "Heeeyyyy heyy baby!! (ooh! ahh!)
 I wanna knOOooow.... if you'll be my girl..." and that must have worked some magic on this random girl because she jumped on his shoulders for about twenty gazillion rounds of 'Hey Baby' while he ran from one end of the biergarten to the other with her on his shoulders.
 He was too wild for me to get a great picture, but he sure looked like a lot of fun!

-Before we officially left the "in group" I stopped to watch two very drunk guys, because watching a couple of drunk guys is kinda funny.
-I was right in the middle of the action....
+Before we officially left the "in group" I stopped to watch two very drunk guys, because watching a couple of drunk guys is kinda funny and I found myself right in the middle of their shenanigans.
+And once I realized I was in the middle of what was about to happen, I was committed and was going to be apart of whatever it was that they were going to do.

-Oktoberfest is every frat party you've ever seen on TV, heard about, or even went to on a GIANT scale.
+Oktoberfest is every frat party you've ever seen on TV, ever heard about, or even went to on a GIANT scale.
 It is the movie 'Beerfest' and 'Animal House' in real life.
-It is every drunk girl crying with mascara running down her face you've ever consoled in the bar bathroom.
+It is every drunk girl crying with mascara running down her face you've ever consoled in every bar bathroom.
 It is every party you'll ever go to in your entire life.
-Oktoberfest is an experience!
+Oktoberfest is every drunk experience you've ever had.

 There was a skeleton in here that would pop out and "pee" water everywhere.
 It was hysterical.